pabloLagioia/express-headers/README.md

 ## Usage
 ```
 headers.validate(name [, value]) //Validates the existance of a header and its value
-headers.rename(from, to)` Renames header 'from' to 'to'
+headers.rename(from, to) //Renames header 'from' to 'to'
 ```

 # Example